 "While it's true that young men need better role models, the same is equally true for young women.
 Swift and Kelce may last, and I hope they do.
 But, judging by her record, the odds aren't great.
 Swift's talent for sparking conversations, driving engagement, and raking in profits is commendable.
 Yet, admiration should not blindly follow.
 Her life, meticulously managed by a PR machine, represents a filtered façade rather than genuine reality.
 What young girls truly need, perhaps without fully recognizing it, are role models who provide both authenticity and actual depth, rather than artificial narratives and superficial glamor," Ghlionn wrote.

-Unsurprisingly, Ghlionn's words ignited a firestorm on social media, not just among the Swifties, but among ladies in general, who have been fighting off the idea that women are just meant to be childbearers and childrearers to be called worthy.
-While Swift is no stranger to criticism, this latest attack was particularly biting and frankly appalling.
+Unsurprisingly, Ghlionn's words ignited a firestorm on social media, not just among the Swifties but among ladies in general, who have been fighting off the idea that women are meant to be child bearers and childrearers to be called worthy.
+While Swift is no stranger to criticism, this latest attack was particularly biting and appalling.

-Netizens cannot help but point out the obvious in this line of criticism - that it is wrote by a man.
+Netizens cannot help but point out the obvious in this line of criticism - that a man wrote it.
 The opinion piece is labeled as disgusting and misogynistic.
 Another said that this is just a "dumb" article.

 Some agree that Swift is not a good role model, but not because she is not yet a mom nor a wife.